AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-01-optimizing-images-for-the-web/index.md

 ---
-title: Optimizing Images for the Web with WebP and Lazy Loading
+title: Optimizing Images with WebP and Lazy Loading
 description: Images make the web a more beautiful place, but this sometimes comes at a price.
 Learn how to optimize images for the web using the WebP image format and lazy loading with JavaScript.
 keywords: [optimizing images for the web, optimize images for the web]
 categories: [javascript, webperf, images]